-If you love soft cookies, these gluten free cranberry cookies with white chocolate will become your new favorite cookie recipe!
-One bite of these craisin cookies and you will be hooked!
+If you love soft cookies with slightly crispy edges, these gluten free white chocolate cranberry cookies with white chocolate and macadamia nuts will become your new favorite fall cookie recipe!

 We are finally in my favorite time of year.
 The leaves are turning colors, the air is cooler, and cranberries are back!
 I love using these tart little berries in my baking.

 I promise you these gluten free white chocolate and cranberry cookies are worth it!
 If you want to try different cookie recipes, I highly recommend these gluten free oatmeal raisin cookies!

 Tried these today.
 Had to add the 1 teaspoon xantham gum to the flour recommended because that’s what I had on hand and used the almond meal flour because it was cheaper.
 Couldn’t wait!!!
 Had to try them while they were still warm.
 Del-lish!!!
 Thank you Sandi!!Gail S., FB comment

 - You can buy Craisin cranberries to enjoy these cookies all year long!

 - There is a slight crunch to these cranberry and white chocolate cookies, and the macadamia nuts add a hint of nuttiness.

 - You can substitute all sorts of things like raisins and different nuts and even make them dairy-free.
 I love when cookie recipes are super versatile.